nhjeong/Subsampling_aliasing_artifact_eliminator/CONTRIBUTING.md

 # How to suggest a feature or enhancement

 Our project is based on the MR parallel imaging method.
 It was our first trial to reduce aliasing artifacts accompanied with subsampling on phase-encoding axis using multilayer perceptron and L2-loss function.
-(Please refer to [this paper](https://aapm.onlinelibrary.wiley.com/doi/full/10.1002/mp.12600)) However,
+(Please refer to [this paper](https://aapm.onlinelibrary.wiley.com/doi/full/10.1002/mp.12600).)
+There were some blurring artifacts on the reconstructed images because of the L2-loss function, so we have tried to solve it with a vanilla Generative Adversarial Network.
+If there is a more effective way to solve this, please suggest us anytime.